Lithuania Entry Requirements

 Emergency

-Dial 112 for police, ambulance, or fire services anywhere in Lithuania and the EU.
+112 connects to police, ambulance, and fire services anywhere in Lithuania

 Special Situations